 With an MDM solution in place, IT administrators can securely enroll devices in an education environment, configure and update settings, set restrictions, and install apps.
 MDM also provides a simple way to enable user access to school services while ensuring devices are properly configured.

-iOS and OS X have a built‑in MDM framework that allows third‑party MDM solutions to wirelessly interact with iOS devices and Mac.
+iOS and OS X share a built‑in MDM framework that allows Apple and third-party MDM solutions to wirelessly interact with iOS devices and Mac.
 This lightweight framework was designed from the ground up to be scalable enough to fully configure and manage all of your institution’s devices.

 Installation, management, and removal of accounts that provide access to email and calendar.

 Configuration of settings such as passcodes and restrictions.

 Distribute and manage books, ePubs, and PDFs you create or purchase from the Volume Purchase Program.

 Control which apps have permission to open documents downloaded from school domains using Safari.

 Querying of device, network, application, and security information.

 Ability to enforce passcode policies and remotely lock or wipe a lost or stolen device.

 OS X Server includes Profile Manager for remotely managing iOS devices and Mac.
 Profile Manager makes it easy to configure iOS and OS X devices so they’re set up to work with your school resources and have the settings your institution requires.
 And there are no client licenses to purchase or maintain in order to take advantage of OS X Server features — making Profile Manager the simplest and fastest way to get started with mobile device management.